Streeter Blair and the Superman-Tim Club

 Age theme placed Tim in the secret city of X-L4.
 The final run of the series

-black-and-white format showcased celebrities from film and television.
-The
+format showcased celebrities from film and television.
+The November 1966 issue

-November 1966 issue features a rare cover appearance of Bruce Lee
+features a rare cover appearance of Bruce Lee demonstrating a kick.

 As the Superman-Tim partnership came to an end, Streeter Blair devoted his